Polynomial slowdown in an angle-dependent 2d branching Brownian motion: Brownian motion weighted by an integral via probability

-Recall from Section \ref{sec:BM_weighted} that, around time $t$, the natural time scale of $G$ is $t^\kappa$ and the natural space scale is $t^{\kappa/2}$, where $\kappa \coloneqq 2\alpha/(2+\alpha) \in (0,1)$.
 The first result of this section establishes that, if $a$ and $b$ are large enough in terms of $\alpha$, then $\widetilde{G}$ and $G$ are of the same order as long as we are on a time scale longer than the natural one and on a space scale not much longer than the natural one.

 \begin{prop} Let $\alpha \in (0,2)$ and $\beta > 0$.
 Let $L>0$, $a> (1-\kappa)/(1-\frac{\kappa}{2}) = 1-\alpha/2$ and $b>1-\kappa$.
 Then, there exists $\eps_0 = \eps_0(\alpha,a,b) > 0$ such that for all $\eps \in (0,\eps_0)$, there are $C,c>0$ such that for $s$ large enough, for any $t\geq s + s^\kappa$, any $x,y\in \R$ with $\abs{x} \leq s^{(\kappa + \eps)/2}$ and $\abs{y} \leq t^{(\kappa + \eps)/2}$ and any function $f$ satisfying $f^-_{L,a,b} \leq f \leq f^+_{L,a,b}$, we have